QuentinRa/blog.quentinra.dev/tools/unity/index.md

 And when the user closes the game, we are **disposing** of everything.

-> The value called **Frames Per Second** (FPS, `images par second`) is **the number of times in one second the gameloop is looping**.
-Unfortunately, we are not calling the gameloop with a constant time (ex: not every 1ms, etc.).
-This may be because the update was slow, the render was slow, or the they were too fast 😎.
-The side-effect is that you may see something teleport, or not moving smoothly.
-To prevent that from happening, you need to use the **delta time** (=time since when the last call) everytime you are moving something.
+> The value called **Frames Per Second** (FPS, `images par second`) is **the number of times in one second the game loop is looping**.
+Unfortunately, we are not calling the game loop with a constant time (ex: not every 1ms, etc.).
+This may be because the update was slow, the render was slow, or they were too fast 😎.
+The side effect is that you may see something teleport, or not moving smoothly.
+To prevent that from happening, you need to use the **delta time** (=time since when the last call) every time you are moving something.
 >
 > In Unity, everywhere you were using speed to move something, simply multiplying by `Time.deltaTime` will make the speed constant (=a real speed per second)
 > `pos.x * Time.deltaTime * speed`